MURUGESHS7/DevOps-Project---Sample-Zomato-App/README.md

 Trivy.

 Project Stages:
-Stage 1 - Deployment of App to Docker Container
+Stage 1 - Deployment of App to Docker Container,
 Stage 2 - Deployment of App to K8S Cluster with Monitoring